-Patricia Ramsey and her husband, John Ramsey, produce a picture of JonBenet during a press conference in Atlanta, where they released the results of an independent lie detector test months after her death, on 24 May 2000.
+Patricia Ramsey and her husband, John Ramsey, produce a picture of JonBenet during a press conference in Atlanta where they released the results of an independent lie detector test months after her death.

 Seventeen years after the nation was riveted by the unsolved murder of 6-year-old beauty-pageant queen JonBenet Ramsey, an indictment of her parents — which was kept secret and never prosecuted — will be released Friday.